cpierce/dotfiles/README.md

 These dotfiles are dedicated to the public domain under the [CC0 1.0 Universal License](https://github.com/cpierce/dotfiles/blob/main/LICENSE/).
 You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.

----

-Let me know if this works for you or if you'd like any further adjustments!